 Parents or guardians who wish their students to walk home from school must complete the Student Walk Home Release form.
+Parents or guardians who wish their students to ride the city bus to and from school must complete a permission form.
+Permission forms can be picked up in the school office.
 Students who walk to and from school should go directly home following dismissal.
 Failing to do so may cause undue worry for parents and staff members.